synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 they also invalidate future iterator movements – the position of the iterator is no longer consistent with the value.

-#### 4.2.2.2 Race conditions involving the pointer
+##### 3.2.2.2 Race conditions involving the pointer
 Note that for creation of the reader, the offset and length information are not based on the pointer stored in memory, but the pointer loaded into the iterator.
 If the pointer of interest was modified, the created read does not read the correct chunk of data.

-This is not necessarily a problem – as documented, the iterator does not iterate over pointers in a snapshot of the DB, but rather stores a pointer that was correct _at some point in time_.
+This is not necessarily a problem – as documented, the iterator does not iterate over pointers in a snapshot of the `domainDB`. but rather stores a pointer that was correct _at some point in time_.
 However, this behaviour may be inconvenient: for example, consider an open reader on domain that gets keeps getting updated with consecutive `Write`s: the reader would maintain the original domain's length and end time stamp until it is reloaded.